-Zinfandel is probably the world’s most misunderstood grape.
-Until recently, many wine enthusiasts thought that the red grape could only produce a pink syrup, and didn’t realize that it was also capable of creating dense, opulent, structured red wine.
+Zinfandel is a wonderfully misunderstood grape.
+Until recently, it was thought that the fruit only produced pink wine that was syrupy and over-sweet.
+Wine drinkers didn’t realize that the grape was also capable of producing dense, opulent, structured red wine.

-You may not believe it, but there is no white Zinfandel grape.
-Both white and red Zinfandel wines are made from the same Zinfandel grape.
+Most wine drinkers don’t know that there isn’t actually a white Zinfandel grape.
+Both white and red Zinfandel are made from the same grape.

-White Zinfandel found its beginning when it started as an accident.
-Bob Trinchero, a Californian winemaker was trying to make a dry white wine in the 1970s.
-Customers complained that the resulting wine was too dry, so he sweetened it.
-Finally, it ended up with a pink, sweet wine under the Sutter Home label and the rest is history.
-By the mid-1980s, Sutter Home White Zinfandel was the most-popular premium wine in the United States.
-Holy shit!
+White Zinfandel originated because of an accident.
+During the 1970s, Bob Trinchero, a Californian winemaker was trying to make a dry white wine.
+However, the wines’ customers complained that they were too dry, so he sweetened them.
+Finally, the result was a pink-colored, sweet wine named White Zinfandel.
+The sweetness attracted a lot of attention and by the mid-1980s, Sutter Home White Zinfandel became one of the most popular premium wines in the United States — the rest is history.